adelzaitri/classification-of-covid19-using-chest-xray-images-in-keras/README.md

 Goals:
 ======
-* Predict whether a Chest X-ray if a COVID-19 diagnosis or not
+* Predict whether a Chest X-ray is a COVID-19 diagnosis or not
 * Build and Train the Convolutional Neural Network using Keras with Tensorflow as Backend
 * Visualize Data in Matplotlib
 * Make use of the Trained Model to Predict on a New Set of Data